oryankibandi/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Corrective Measures

-All SSL certificates issued to a new domain must be renewed automatically via setting up a cronjob to renew them at 12:00am everyday.
+All SSL certificates issued to a new domain must be renewed automatically via setting up a cronjob to renew them at 12:00am every day.

-Alerts on low activity on the servers should be set up to inform the relevant personel.
+Alerts on low activity on the servers should be set up to inform the relevant personnel.

 ### steps